Japan’s Next Top 100 Castles – List and Progress

 Yamanobe no Michi - Nara, Japan

-Wakakusa Yamayaki - Nara, Japan
+Wakakusa Yamayaki Festival 2024 - Nara, Japan

 Shikoku Henro - Konzoji Station to Mino Station - Kagawa, Japan